A Paradigm of Peace

 φ[S, h] ↔ φ-[h, S].
 (Square brackets indicate a function in general unless otherwise noted.)

 "Conventional" (real) phase space transforms to "inverse" (virtual) phase space, and vice versa, upon such a dynamic inversion through h.
 A virtual wavefunction generates action eigennumber solutions reciprocal and symmetric to those of its conventional counterpart.
 Together they obey both the de Broglie and Einstein postulates, and can be expressed in a linear Schrödinger equation.
-The mathematical justifications for a wavefunction entity are essentially identical for both "real" and "virtual."
+The mathematical justifications for a quantum wavefunction are essentially identical for both real and virtual.

 The dual wavefunctions evolve particles from their mutual interference, increasing geometrically the productivity of either wavefunction alone.
 The mirror symmetry of P-duality is defined: virtual quantum states are represented in reciprocal phase space through an inverse wavefunction argument as real quantum states are represented in traditional phase space through a conventional wavefunction argument.